aceazycrdfz/pyvoting/README.md

 The intended effect is that supporters of candidates that got eliminated early have a say in their preferences among the remaining candidates as much as everyone else.
 Ranked choice voting, tier list voting, tiered popularity voting, normalized score voting, and standardized score voting all have this effect (I invented the later 4 voting methods and they are all thoroughly explained in later sections).

+If you write your own xxxVoting class that inherits the Voting class, you can overwrite the SplitSize function.
+If your voting methods is also for scenarios that care more about rankings at the top than at the bottom, I recommend not modifying SplitSize.

 ## How This Code Supports Proportional Representation With Multi-Winner Election

 The core RunElection Function orders the candidates by the reverse order of elimination.
 Therefore, the most straightforward and intuitive way of adapting to a multi-winner scenario is to pick the top few.
 However, this package uses a better approach: when calling RunMultiWinnerElection, it will repeatedly determine a winner to be at the top by calling RunElection.
 When a winner from RunElection is found, this candidate will be excluded and all the rest of the candidates will compete for the second place by calling RunElection again.
 This is done until all the candidates are excluded.
 Then, the top few returned by RunMultiWinnerElection should be viewed as the winners of the multi-winner election.